2026 Modules

 International Travel Module

-• 1000 Passport Points may be used towards the initial deposit AND
+• Up to 1000 Passport Points can be used to cover half of the deposit.

 Domestic travel Module

-• 100 Passport Points may be used towards the initial deposit AND
+• 100 Passport Points can be used toward the deposit.

-• up to 500 Passport Points may be used toward total Module costs.
+• Up to 500 points can be used toward the total cost of the Module.

 Local Module